-Domain Framework Level 1 2 3 4 5 Clear communication on visiting policy Yes Yes Yes Yes Yes Outdoor and window visiting Yes Yes Yes Yes Yes Support for remote visiting (phone and video calls) Yes Yes Yes Yes Yes Access for essential service providers Yes Yes Yes Yes Yes Access for important service providers Yes Reduced Suspended if required No No Critical and compassionate visiting Yes Yes Yes Yes Yes Visits should be scheduled and visitors recorded Yes Yes Yes Yes Yes Visitors should be assessed for features of COVID-19 and check if COVID Contact before admission Yes Yes Yes Yes Yes Visitors informed of risk, how to stay safe and accept personal responsibility Yes Yes Yes Yes Yes Visitors are provided with access to hand sanitiser and personal protective equipment if required Yes Yes Yes Yes Yes Open for visiting with protective measures Yes No No No No Open for visiting with enhanced protective measures - Yes No No No Organised outings (risk assess) Yes No No No No Social drive in private car Yes No No No No Outing for essential business (risk assessment) Yes Yes Yes Yes Yes Visits by children -with supervision Yes No 1 Number of routine visits per week (general) 2 (with 2 people) 2 (with 1 person) 0 0 0
+Domain Framework Level 1 2 3 4 5 Clear communication on visiting policy Yes Yes Yes Yes Yes Outdoor and window visiting Yes Yes Yes Yes Yes Support for remote visiting (phone and video calls) Yes Yes Yes Yes Yes Access for essential service providers Yes Yes Yes Yes Yes Access for important service providers Yes Reduced Suspended if required No No Critical and compassionate visiting.
+Note that residents who wish to receive visitors should be facilitated in having some visiting on compassionate grounds at all framework levels.
+Yes Yes Yes Yes Yes Visits should be scheduled and visitors recorded Yes Yes Yes Yes Yes Visitors should be assessed for features of COVID-19 and check if COVID Contact before admission Yes Yes Yes Yes Yes Visitors informed of risk, how to stay safe and accept personal responsibility Yes Yes Yes Yes Yes Visitors are provided with access to hand sanitiser and personal protective equipment if required Yes Yes Yes Yes Yes Open for visiting with protective measures Yes No No No No Open for visiting with enhanced protective measures - Yes No No No Organised outings (risk assess) Yes No No No No Social drive in private car Yes No No No No Outing for essential business (risk assessment) Yes Yes Yes Yes Yes Visits by children -with supervision Yes No 1 Number of routine visits per week (general) 2 (with 2 people) 2 (with 1 person) none none None